Alphabetical Plant Listing

 Beautiful Dahlias to Crave For

 They are available in a rich variety of bloom colors, shapes, and sizes.
 Flowers can be as small as 2 inches in diameter or up to one foot.
-They can be single-flowering (orchid-flowering, anemone, and collarettes) or double-flowering (cactus, semi-cactus, formal or informal decorative dahlias, ball, and pompons).
+They can be single-flowering (orchid-flowering, anemone, and collarettes) or double-flowering (cactus, semi-cactus, formal or informal decorative dahlias, balls, and pompons).
 Their wide height range can start as low as 12 inches and go up to 6 feet.

 Easy to grow, Dahlias thrive in full sun, well-drained sandy soils, although they can grow nicely in heavy clay soils - but adding some sand or peat moss would be a good idea.

-There are thousands of varieties of dahlias (!!!) and many dahlia varieties can be fabulously gorgeous.
+There are thousands of varieties of dahlias (!!!), and many dahlia varieties can be fabulously gorgeous.
 Here is the list of our favorite dahlias.

 Guide Information